DataDog/hiring-engineers/answers.md

                      template_variables=template_variables,
                      read_only=read_only)
 ```
-I had an issue where the data wasn't sending from my_timeboard.py or my_screenboard.py. wasn't going to the dashboard so it wasn't creating a new dashboard for me.
+I had an issue where the data wasn't sending from my_timeboard.py or my_screenboard.py. so it wasn't creating a new dashboard for me.

 I went to try and look what were the reasons why it wasn't working.

-I ran
+I ran the below commands:
 ```
 tail -f /var/log/datadog/agent.log and seen the below.
 ```